 Owning a vacation rental in Hawaii can feel magical too, as properties of all shapes and sizes are well-suited to house the more than 10 million tourists who visit annually.

-Since each island has its own flair, below is a breakdown of the unique features and benefits for three of the best places to invest in Hawaii — Kauai, Maui, and the Big Island’s Kona Coast — to help you decide where your investment dollars should go.
+Since each island has its own flair, below is a breakdown of the unique features and benefits for the best places to invest in Hawaii — Kauai and the Big Island’s Kona Coast — to help you decide where your investment dollars should go.

 We’ve also created free, downloadable vacation rental market analyses for each area, so you can take a closer look at your investment opportunities.
 These reports include: